tradingview-pine-seeds/docs/ui.md

 The symbol name on the TradingView chart is uniquely determined by the Github parameters:

 - `SEED` is a mandatory prefix for data of this type
-- the name of the data source (we use the GitHub account name)
+- the GitHub account name
-- the group of data within the source (we use the GitHub repository name)
+- the suffix for the GitHub repository name
-- the name of the symbol (we use the name of the data file)
+- the name of the symbol, coincides with the name of the data file

 |![Symbol Search][ui_search]|
 |-|